BlueBrain/MorphIO/doc/source/specification.rst

 Section
 -------

-A section is a series of two or more points.
+A section is a series of one or more segments.
 Each section has a type associated with it.
 The type shows what part of the neuron a section represents.
 The type can be the axon, the soma, and so on.
 `Section API <cpp/doxygen_Section.html>`_.